reachweb/statamic-resrv/README.md

 Basic features:
 * Availability and price management: set available items per day
+* Advanced availabity: set different price / availability for a single item on an unlimited number of properties
 * Online reservation and payment (using Stripe) plus email notifications to the admins and user.
 * Can charge the whole amount, a downpayment or nothing at all.
 Build in way to offer a refund for cancelled reservations.
 * Reservation options: max or min days of a reservation, min days before, charge an extra day based on drop off time.